hypnoscope/let-s-code-an-indie-game/episode_21/README.md

-#Let's Code and Indie Game - Episode 20 - Punch
+#Let's Code and Indie Game - Episode 21 - Timers

 ##What's Covered

-In this episode we use give our player the ability (well half of the ability) to punch when the `z` key is pressed.
+In this episode we introduce a timer class and use it to remove our punch entity after a few game 'ticks'.
+This prevents the punches for hanging around forever.

-##Sound Effects

-You can make great sound effects with the super-useful [sfxr](http://www.drpetter.se/project_sfxr.html).